 In this fireside chat, a senior leader reflects on the transition from hands-on practitioner to decision-maker in roles that touch identity directly.
 The conversation explores why leadership is especially critical in identity work: how small technical or policy choices can have outsized consequences, how accountability extends beyond organizational boundaries, and how leaders navigate ambiguity when the “right” answer is rarely clear.
 The discussion focuses on judgment, governance, and the leadership skills that only emerge through experience.

-4:25–5:00 PM – Stewardship over heroics: Governing identity for the long term
+4:25–5:00 PM – Stewardship over heroics: Governing Identity for the Long Term

 Identity programs often reward speed, innovation, and visible wins — but identity systems are judged over years, not quarters.
 Once deployed, they become embedded in business processes, user journeys, regulatory obligations, and trust relationships that are difficult to unwind.